Cognitive hierarchy theory: The Cognitive Hierarchy Framework

 Some theorists have noted that players do not necessarily fall under the archetypes above.
 Instead, a player can act under the assumption that some percentage of the population fits each archetype, and act accordingly to find the best response.
-For example, in the Keynesian Beauty Contest described below, a player might believe that half the players are level-zero, and half are level-one.
+For example, in the Guess 2/3 of the average described below, a player might believe that half the players are level-zero, and half are level-one.
 This player would select a number about halfway between the guesses of the archetypal level-one and level-two players.
 It is also argued that if the players are able to believe that there are others that can do the same level of reasoning, leading to an inclusive cognitive hierarchy, the framework could be helpful in capturing behavior games (e.g., expansive games) that are not dominance-solvable.

 Examples

-The Keynesian beauty contest
+The Guess 2/3 of the average game

-In the Keynesian beauty contest, participants are asked to choose a number that will be as close as possible to some fraction of the average of all participants' guesses.
+In the Guess 2/3 of the average game, participants are asked to choose a number that will be as close as possible to some fraction of the average of all participants' guesses.
 Suppose there are many players, each attempting to guess ½ of the average from the range 1-100.

 A level zero player will select a number non-strategically.
 That number might be selected at random, or may have special significance to the player (in which case it is indistinguishable from a random number by other players).

 A level one player will choose the number consistent with the belief that all other players are level zero.
 If all other players in the game are level zero, the average of those guesses would be about 50.
 Therefore, a level one player will choose 25.

 A level two player will choose the number consistent with the belief that all other players are level one.
 Since a level one player will choose 25, a level two player should choose 13.
 This process repeats for higher-level players.